Effect of the 2004 Indian Ocean earthquake on India: Affected states and regions

 and one-fifth of the population of the Nicobar Islands was reported dead, injured or missing.
 Chowra Island lost two-thirds of its population of 1,500.
 Entire islands were submerged, and Trinket Island was divided in two.
 Communications were cut to the Nancowry group of islands, some of which were submerged.

 On Car Nicobar, 111 Indian Air Force personnel and their family members were washed away when the tsunami severely damaged their air base.
-St. Thomas Cathedral (also known as the John Richardson church after John Richardson, a missionary and member of parliament) was washed away.
+St. Thomas Cathedral (also known as the John Richardson church after John Richardson, an Anglican missionary and member of parliament) was washed away.
 The church, established in 1930 was one of the oldest and prominent churches in the region.
 A cricket stadium named after John Richardson and a statue dedicated to him were also washed away.

-Most of the population of the Andaman Islands are people from the mainland, primarily West Bengal and Tamil Nadu.
+Most of the population of the Andaman Islands are people from the South Asian mainland, primarily Bengali Hindu refugees from East Bengal and Tamil Hindu refugees from Sri Lanka & Myanmar.
 The natives of the Andaman and Nicobar Islands are endangered tribal groups, such as the Jarawa, Sentinelese, Shompen, Onge and the Great Andamanese.
 They are anthropologically-significant as some of the world's most primitive tribes.
 Most have maintained their lifestyle for centuries, and government policy is one of non-interference.
 Most of the native islanders reportedly survived the tsunami because they lived on higher ground or far from the coast.
 The Onge (with a 2001 census population of 96), Jarawa (240), Sentinelese (39) and Great Andamanese (43) were reached by survey teams.
 The Sentinelese, on an island reserve, are hostile to outsiders and shot arrows at helicopters sent to check on them.
 On the Nicobar Islands the Nicobarese, a tribe with a Southeast Asian heritage (2001 population 28,653), lost about 656 lives with 3,000 missing.
 Surveys were conducted on the Shompen (2001 census count of 398) located on Great Nicobar island.

 India's only active volcano, Barren 1 (on Barren Island 135 km northeast of Port Blair), erupted on 30 December due to increased seismic activity.
 The population was evacuated, and there were no casualties.
 Indira Point (6°45’10″N and 93°49’36″E), the southernmost point of the Great Nicobar Island and India itself, subsided 4.25 m in the tsunami and its lighthouse was damaged.